 Crisis Group says no word from China on detained Canadian employee

-ICG, a policy forum focussed on conflict resolution, said in a statement sent to Reuters Kovrig was detained by state security officials in Beijing on Monday night.
+The ICG, a think-tank focused on conflict resolution, said in a statement sent to Reuters Kovrig was detained by state security officials in Beijing on Monday night.

-His detention, first reported by Reuters, came after police in Canada arrested the chief financial officer of China's Huawei Technologies Co Ltd on Dec.
-1 at the request of U.S. authorities, a move that has infuriated Beijing.
+His detention, first reported by Reuters, came after police in Canada arrested the chief financial officer of China's Huawei Technologies Co Ltd on Dec 1 at the request of US authorities, which infuriated Beijing.

-Neither China's Foreign Ministry nor Ministry of Public Security has responded to requests for comment.
-China's Ministry of State Security has no publicly available contact details.

 The Canadian government said it saw no explicit link to the Huawei case.